COURSE UNIT TITLE

 example: David Bell, Barbara Kennedy,The Cybercultres Reader (2000)

-An updated version of class syllabus should be located within the DEU education portal
+Each semester's updated version of class syllabus should be located within the DEU distance learning education portal, Sakai

 Planned Learning Activities and Teaching Methods

-1. All selected teaching material, written and visual will be notified prior to class and made available at DEU education portal.
+1. All selected teaching material, written and visual will be notified prior to class and made available at DEU distance learning portal, Sakai

-2. In class lectures maybe inclusive of power point presentations; black board use, and handouts.
-However with online teaching,
+2. In class lectures maybe inclusive of power point presentations; board use, and handouts.
+All course materials posted online tend to be regulary updated prior to, and following the completion of each, class.

-3. Students maybe asked to prepare homeworks; research papers on course content, and share presentations in classroom,
+3. Students maybe asked to prepare homeworks; research papers on course topics, and share presentations in classroom,

 4. All teaching material will be made available at DEU education portal for extended access throughout the semester.